mwmarkland/Things_Ive_Learned/apache_spark.md

 Each Spark executor runs as a YARN container.
 Multiple Spark tasks may then run in this container.
-Note that you can have multiple YARN containers on a given physical node, so you could have multiple Spark Executors on a given node.
+Note that you can have multiple YARN containers on a given physical node, so you could have multiple Spark Executors on a given physical node.

+The number of Spark executors maps to the number of YARN containers one-to-one with the number or cores and executor memory then defining the resources for the container. **It is better to have more containers than more CPUS/container.** Best to keep one core per container.

 # Performance